coveo/source.coveo.com/_posts/2017-09-21-coveo-for-sitecore-hive-what-is-it.md

 ## Coveo for Sitecore 4.1 VS Coveo for Sitecore Hive

 The first thing to understand about version 4.1 is that it is only a vessel carrying the Coveo for Sitecore Hive framework.
 You could use 4.1 the same way you used 4.0, which in a sense greatly reduces the upgrade effort.
-Coveo Hive is optional once you upgrate to 4.1, but it will become the main UI framework for all future versions of Coveo for Sitecore.
+Coveo Hive is optional once you upgrade to 4.1, but it will become the main UI framework for all future versions of Coveo for Sitecore.
 This means that the legacy Coveo for Sitecore renderings and sublayouts will one day disappear.

 Keep in mind that Coveo Hive is MVC only, although if you are still using Web Forms, you are already due for an upgrade.